armadaproject/armada/armada_demo.md

   armadactl submit ./docs/quickstart/job-queue-b.yaml
 done
 ```
-Save the file with a ".sh" extension (e.g., myscript.sh) in the root directory of the project.
+Save the file with a `.sh` extension (for example, `myscript.sh`) in the root directory of the project.
-Open Git Bash, navigate to the project's directory using the 'cd' command, and then run the script by typing ./myscript.sh and pressing Enter.
+Open Git Bash, navigate to the project's directory using the `cd` command, and then run the script by typing `./myscript.sh` and pressing Enter.

-#### Linux:
+#### Submitting on Linux

-Open a text editor (e.g., Nano or Vim) in the terminal and create a new file by running: nano myscript.sh (replace "nano" with your preferred text editor if needed).
+Open a text editor (for example, Nano or Vim) in the terminal and create a new file by running: `nano myscript.sh` (replace `nano` with your preferred text editor if needed).
-Copy and paste the script content from above into the text editor.
+Copy and paste the script content into the text editor.
 Save the file and exit the text editor.
-Make the script file executable by running: chmod +x myscript.sh.
+Make the script file executable by running `chmod +x myscript.sh`.
-Run the script by typing ./myscript.sh in the terminal and pressing Enter.
+Run the script by typing `./myscript.sh` in the terminal and pressing Enter.

-#### macOS:
+#### Submitting on macOS

 Follow the same steps as for Linux, as macOS uses the Bash shell by default.
 With this approach, you create a shell script file that contains your multi-line script, and you can run it as a whole by executing the script file in the terminal.

 ## Observing job progress

-CLI:
+### CLI

 ```bash
 $ armadactl watch queue-a job-set-1